 Your first pilgrimage?
 This is what you need to know.

-Here you'll find the answers to the most common questions about the pilgrim trails in Norway.
+Here you'll find answers to the most common questions about the pilgrim trails in Norway.

 Three people with backpacks walking along a trail.
 Photo

-If you plan a long walk you should be in good physical condition and comfortable with being in the wilderness.
+The pilgrim trails in Norway are open for everyone, but if you plan a long walk it requires that you are in sufficient physical condition and comfortable with being in the wilderness.

-How do i get to my starting point?
+How do i get to my starting point (and back home)?

 You can go to Norway by plane, train, bus, car, or even by ship.
 We encourage you to choose sustainable options when possible.